vlsergey/react-bootstrap-pagetable/README.md

 Provides a way to get items to display.
 User shall not think about bouncing/scheduling/etc, just provide data fetch implementation. `page` field is 0-based.

+### Header and footer customization
+First of all there are `headerRenderer` and `footerRenderer` props of `PageTable` that allow to override header and footer rendering completely.
+Default implementation uses ControlledContext (and yours can too) to get access to controllable component props (such as current page and others).

+Additionally there is `headerElements` and `footerElements` props that allows to pass array of elements to be drawn in header and footer.
+This is array of lines, line is array of columns, column is array of component classes (functions) that shall be rendered in header and footer.
+Default values are:
+* For header: `[ [ [ VisibleFieldsButton, PageIndexSelector ], [], [ PageSizeSelector ] ] ]`
+* For footer: `[ [ [ VisibleFieldsButton, PageIndexSelector ], [], [ PageSizeSelector ] ], [ [ ActionsToolbar ] ] ]`

+Parts of header and footer are exported as:
+* `DefaultFooter` and `DefaultHeader` -- default implementation of header and footer
+* `ActionsToolbar` -- action buttons toolbar (button toolbar)
+* `PageIndexSelector` -- pagination control
+* `PageSizeSelector` -- page size select control
+* `VisibleFieldsButton` -- button to show visible fields dialog

 ### Utility functions

 #### fetchFromArray